-Cyber-bullying by children, via texts.
+Cyber-bullying by children, via texts and WhatsApp or other social media platforms.

 Thornton College has mechanisms in place to deal with incidents and sanctions are applied to students in keeping with our behaviour policy.
 Students are educated to understand and respond to the risks involved (including the sharing of concerns with a responsible adult) and information sessions and talks are scheduled as required.
 This is overseen by our Deputy Head and Head of Prep along with the Computer Science Leads in both Senior and Prep School.
-We have appropriate filters in place to keep our students safe when accessing the internet at school.
+We have appropriate filtering and monitoring software in place to keep our students safe when accessing the internet at school.
 All staff are aware of safety issues and have signed the Information Technology Policy.
 Students will be taught appropriate use of the internet and social media as part of their IT, tutor, and PSHE programme.